laycanz/ShowmiIP/README.md

 ## Installation
 1. From Chrome Web Store (Recommended)**
-Install the extension directly from the Chrome Web Store:
-    [**Link to be added here after publication**]
 2. Manual Installation
 * Download or clone this repository.
 * Open Chrome/Brave and navigate to `chrome://extensions/` or `brave://extensions/`.